Anne Hathaway: 2005–2008: Transition to adult roles and critical recognition

 In October 2008, Hathaway hosted an episode of the NBC late-night sketch comedy Saturday Night Live.
 She also starred in Peter Segal's film adaptation of Mel Brooks' television series Get Smart, in which she played Agent 99.
-Considering the role to be "a childhood dream come true", Hathaway learned martial arts and dancing techniques in preparation.
+Calling the role "a childhood dream come true", Hathaway learned martial arts and dancing techniques in preparation.
 While filming an action sequence, she split the flesh of her shin to the bone, which led to her receiving 15 stitches.
 The film, centering on an analyst who dreams of becoming a real field agent and a better spy, was a financial success.
-Her following release, the mystery thriller Passengers alongside Patrick Wilson, was a critical and commercial failure.
-Hathaway then starred in Jonathan Demme's drama Rachel Getting Married as Kym, a young woman who, after being released from drug rehabilitation, returns home for her sister's wedding.
-She described her character as "narcissistic—downright selfish".
-Rachel Getting Married premiered at the 2008 Venice and Toronto International Film Festivals, and Hathaway was widely acclaimed for her performance.
+Hathaway's two other releases of 2008 were the drama Rachel Getting Married and the mystery thriller Passengers, the latter of which was a critical and commercial failure.
+In Jonathan Demme's Rachel Getting Married, she starred as a young woman who, after being released from drug rehabilitation, returns home for her sister's wedding.
+Portraying a character she described as "narcissistic—downright selfish", Hathaway garnered critical acclaim for her performance.
 Peter Travers found her to be "raw and riveting" in the role, adding that she "acts the hell out of it, achieving a state of sorrowful grace".
 She received Academy Award and Golden Globe Award nominations for Best Actress.